 Consider Your Supply List

 As you create your window cleaning price list, take your time and find what the best supplies are for and what you use most often.
-If you are in the early stages of starting a window cleaning business, you’re often better off investing in the high-quality and more expensive equipment rather than the supplies and equipment you’ll have to replace often.
+If you are in the early stages of starting a window cleaning business, you’re often better off investing in high-quality and more expensive equipment rather than the supplies and equipment you’ll have to replace often.

 Investing in reliable and high-quality equipment means that you’re less likely to turn down jobs due to broken down equipment or waiting on a replacement.